 And back in April, Gary Taubes wrote at length about the same thing in a New York Times article called “Is Sugar Toxic?”.
 Both of these sources are highly recommended and fascinating — click on the links.

 Now, I’m not saying to NOT eat that orange or apple, since most of us know fructose is fruit sugar.
 But most people have way too much fructose in their diet.

 Just a couple of quick points so you know what’s what:

 - Sucrose (white table sugar) is made up of a 50-50 split of fructose and glucose

-- High fructose corn syrup (HFCS) is a 55-45 split of fructose and glucose (You wouldn’t think that small a difference would have such an impact, but it does)
+- High fructose corn syrup (HFCS) is a 55-45 split of fructose and glucose (not much difference, right?)

 - Fructose is the main cause of non-alcoholic fatty liver disease these days, with 20% of obese children having the disease, with cases being diagnosed in toddlers.